arjungandhi/money/design_doc.md

   - `money property update-all`: update valuations for all property accounts using RentCast API
   - `money property details <account-id>`: show detailed information for a specific property

+# Internal Categories

+Internal categories provide a way to exclude certain transaction types from budget calculations.
+This is primarily useful for:

+- **Transfers between accounts**: Money moved between the user's own accounts (checking to savings, credit card payments from checking, etc.)
+- **Investment transactions**: Contributions to retirement accounts, stock purchases, etc. that represent asset allocation rather than expenses
+- **Loan principal payments**: Principal portions of loan payments that reduce debt rather than representing spending

+Key features:
+- Categories are marked as internal via the `is_internal` boolean flag in the database
+- Transactions categorized with internal categories are excluded from budget income/expense calculations
+- Default seed categories include "Transfers" as an internal category
+- LLM categorization automatically handles both regular and internal categories in a unified approach
+- CLI commands allow setting/clearing the internal flag: `category set-internal` and `category clear-internal`

 # Tech Stack
 1. language: Go
 2. cli library: github.com/rwxrob/bonzai v0.20.10: